ECE-196/docs/content/tutorials/MikiKorolTutorial.md

 solenoids to apply magnetic fields and thus a force on the permeable material.

 For time and complexity reasons we will first model just the up spin and down spin of the bloch sphere before jumping into the whole thing.
-This means that the compas needle will point either up or down for now.
+This means that the compas needle will point either up or down for now starting from the "50%50%" state AKA sideways.

-You will also learn how to develop the code to controll the pure state vector to model the mechanics of real quantum bits.
+You will also learn how to develop the code to "measure" the pure state vector to model the mechanics of real quantum bits.

 Currently there are no programable bloch sphere models on the internet that can